Top China paper hits back over Ye doping doubts

 Some of Ye’s supporters have accused her detractors of racism, pointing out that far from appearing out of nowhere, Ye, a world champion over the 200 medley last year, had been an emerging star for years.

 “Ye Shiwen has been consistently training in swimming since she was six or seven-years-old,” said the Chinese paper.
-“Her outstanding performance was not out of the blue.”
+“Her outstanding performance want not out of the blue.”

-Questions over Ye’s display, and whether it was possible without performance-enhancing drugs, surfaced after her stunning 400m individual medley display, when she stormed past American world champion Elizabeth Beisel in the final freestyle segment.
+The questions over Ye’s display, and whether it was humanly possible without performance-enhancing drugs, surfaced after her stunning 400 individual medley display, when she stormed past American world champion Elizabeth Beisel in the final freestyle segment.